newatoms/guides/get-clients/readme.md

 These tangible examples come in two Layers and can be figured out by answering the following questions.

 The answers to these questions help you understand the added value for the customer and formulate a tangible example.
-By no means think you have to use all the answers while swooning your prospect, probably that will be a tad bit overwelming.
+By no means think you have to use all the answers while swooning your prospect, probably that will be a tad bit overwhelming.

 **Bussiness Relevance for the prospect**